 The designer who got Zelensky into a suit again

-Ukrainian President Volodymyr Zelensky has spent most of the past few years wearing tactical-style activewear – including at his contentious February meeting with President Donald Trump.
-So many were surprised to see him show up to the White House on Monday in a black suit, with large, boxy pockets and a high collar, styled after a military jacket – a more formal ensemble that still allows him to dress in homage to Ukrainian soldiers in their war with Russia.
+Ukrainian President Volodymyr Zelenskyy has spent most of the past few years wearing tactical-style activewear – including at his contentious February meeting with President Donald Trump.
+So many were surprised to see him show up to the White House on Monday in a black suit, with large, boxy pockets and a short lapel, styled after a military jacket – a more formal ensemble that still allows him to dress in homage to Ukrainian soldiers in their war with Russia.

 Viktor Anisimov, the Ukrainian designer behind the new outfit, said in a Zoom interview Wednesday that the dustup with Trump wasn’t the primary motivation for its creation: Zelensky and Anisimov had been working on the look even before the February meeting.
 He rolled it out at the funeral for Pope Francis in April, and also wore it to a NATO summit and a meeting with British Prime Minister Keir Starmer in June.

-Anisimov, 61, spoke to The Washington Post from Spain, where his partner and daughter live; he splits his time between there and Ukraine.
-He said that Zelensky’s wife, Olena Zelenska, was the one who urged the president to work with Anisimov on a suit.
+Anisimov, 61, spoke to the Washington Post from Spain, where his partner and daughter live; he splits his time between there and Ukraine.
+He said that Zelenskyy’s wife, Olena Zelenska, was the one who urged the president to work with Anisimov on a suit.

 The president’s team seemingly had the same idea.